 - In EIR the user will not be able to assign the items as ‘billable on the item receipts.

-Accounting After EIR:
+Accounting behind the EIR:

 Once EIR is turned on by the user, and the user tries to get a separate receipt of an item from the bill for which the user is supposed to find the account for the value of the item received.
 The EIR QuickBooks Desktop developed an Inventory Offset Account that works as an opening account in between the item receipts and bills.
 As the user enters the bill for an item receipt, the transaction amount that has been cleared from the Inventory Offset Account and credit to the payable account.